 Let's get started!

-R is a language and environment for statistical computing and graphics.
+R is the main language and environment for statistical computing and machine learning, used by scientists all over the world.
 It includes an effective data handling and storage facility that provides a suite of operators for calculations on arrays, matrices, data-frames and lists.
 The base installation of R comes with a large collection of tools for data analysis and data visualization.
 The language itself supports conditional statements, loops, functions, classes and most of the other constructs that VBA and C++ users are familiar with.
 R supports the object-oriented, imperative and functional programming styles.
 The plethora of contributed packages, a solid user-base and a strong open-source community are some of the other key strengths of the R framework.

 The R system is divided into 2 parts: